friends-of-presta/security-advisories/_posts/2025-01-22-ps_contactinfo.md

 categories: core
 author:
 - Friends-Of-Presta.org
+- TouchWeb.fr
 meta: "CVE,PrestaShop,core"
 severity: "low (4.1)"
 ---

-ps_contactinfo has a cross-site scripting (XSS) vulnerability in versions up to and including 3.3.2
+ps_contactinfo has a cross-site scripting (XSS) weakness (which is not a standalone vulnerability) in versions up to and including 3.3.2

 ## Summary